jsdelivrbot/redux-start-project/README.md

 # Project based on on ReduxSimpleStarter
-This project is based on ReduxSimpleStarter, following the course [Redux](https://www.udemy.com/react-redux/).
+This project is based on ReduxSimpleStarter, following the Udemy-course [Modern React with Redux](https://www.udemy.com/react-redux/).
 See below for info on the [course](https://www.udemy.com/react-redux/) and on [ReduxSimpleStarter](https://github.com/StephenGrider/ReduxSimpleStarter).

 =============================================================